Material-Blazor/Material.Blazor/articles/DevelopmentEnvironment.md

 ##### BlazorMdc\BlazorMdc repository

-Regardless of the trigger, only the the BlazorMdc Nuget package identified as a CI build is built and then published to the BlazorMdc repository .
+Regardless of the trigger, the WebSite & DocFx pages are not built.
+On a Push trigger the the BlazorMdc Nuget package identified as a CI build is built and then published to the BlazorMdc repository .
 It is up to a developer to have checked the publishing results of the documentation and website in the forked repository prior to initiating a release workflow.

 #### Release Workflow